mohamedelshtahii/eyeTrack/README.md

 ## ✨ What is eyetrack?

-**eyetrack** is a fully client‑side dashboard that helps monitor recovery from eye infections (e.g. conjunctivitis, chalazion) by measuring eye openness, symmetry, and blinking using **MediaPipe Face Mesh**.
+**eye-scope - Ai** is a fully client‑side dashboard that helps monitor recovery from eye infections (e.g. conjunctivitis, chalazion) by measuring eye openness, symmetry, and blinking using **MediaPipe Face Mesh**.

 It can optionally connect to an AI assistant (**Iris**) that explains your condition using vision analysis and voice — all without a backend.